 The Vittorio Emanuele II Monument

-Located in the centre of Piazza Venezia, the grandiose white marble monument was built between 1885 and 1911 as a tribute to Victor Emmanuel II, the first king of a unified Italy.
+Located in the center of Piazza Venezia, the grandiose white marble monument was built between 1885 and 1911 as a tribute to Victor Emmanuel II, the first king of a unified Italy.

 The Panoramic Lifts Opening Hours